 In most draughts games pieces move diagonally, but there are also variations where pieces move in straight lines (orthogonally).
 Today I would like to show you three variants of orthogonal draughts – turkish draughts, croda and dameo.

-Sometimes you want to play some game with family or friends, but you don’t want to get tired mentally.
-You rather want to relax, talk with someone during play etc. In such situations games with random element are fine.
-Some of these games are very popular – eg. Pachisi (aka Ludo).
+Sometimes you want to play with family or friends, but you don’t want to get tired mentally.
+You rather want to relax, talk with someone etc. In such situations games with random element are fine.
+Some of these games are very popular like Pachisi or Ludo.
 Unfortunately, Ludo is quite simple … too simple.
 Perhaps you’d like to play some game similar to Ludo, but you want this game to be a bit more challenging, more surprising or demanding more strategic thinking?

-If you are looking for such a game, relaxing but not too simple, I propose Malefiz.
+If you are looking for such game I propose Malefiz.